Practice Hub

-Emotify is Criteria Corp's emotional intelligence test, measuring your ability to perceive, understand, manage, and use emotions across 40 items in 20 minutes.
+Emotify is Criteria Corp's emotional intelligence test, delivered as three short interactive games that together run 20 minutes: Matching Faces (emotional perception), Emotional Ties (emotional understanding), and Emotions in Action (emotion management).
 Common in Vista Equity portfolio hiring for sales, customer success, and account management roles.
-This free simulation covers all four EI quadrants.
-One attempt free, no signup required.
+This simulation covers all three games.

 Questions